Tsili123/Berkeley-Pacman-Project/README.md

 AlphaBetaAgent: An alpha beta agent uses alpha-beta pruning to explore the minimax tree.

 Expectimax: The expectimax pacman makes decisions using the expected value

+BetterEvaluationFunction: Use some concept ideas from pacman  to make my agent solve even more difficult states